Vferreira91/Simple-Cpp-Calculator/README.md

 # Simple C++ Calculator
-A very simple calculator for the four basic arithmetic operations.
+An extremely simple calculator for the four basic arithmetic operations.

 Does the adition, subtraction, multiplication or division of two operands using if statements.